aplteam/Cider/mkdocs/docs/user-commands.md

 _Print the expression that executes the project’s test suite_

-]CIDER.RunTests [projectpath]
+]CIDER.RunTests [project]
 {: .syntax}

+Where `project` is a

+-   project path
+-   alias
+-   project space

-Where `projectpath` is a project path, Cider prints the APL expression that executes its test suite.
+of an open project, Cider prints the APL expression that executes its test suite.

-If you omit `projectpath` Cider uses the one open project or, if you have more than one open, asks you which.
+If you omit `project` Cider uses the one open project or, if you have more than one open, asks you which.

 ## :fontawesome-solid-terminal: Update Cider